moiseevigor/elliptic/README.md

 Example:
 ```
 % modulus and phase in degrees
-[= meshgrid(0:5:90, 0:2:90);
+[phi,alpha] = meshgrid(0:5:90, 0:2:90);
 % values of integrals
-[F,E](phi,alpha]) = elliptic12(pi/180*phi, sin(pi/180*alpha).^2);
+[F,E] = elliptic12(pi/180*phi, sin(pi/180*alpha).^2);
 % values of inverse
 invE = inverselliptic2(E, sin(pi/180*alpha).^2);
 % the difference between phase phi and invE should close to zero
 phi - invE * 180/pi
 ```

 # Weierstrass's elliptic functions (in development)

-<font color="red">!IN DEVELOPMENT, help needed!</font> See [forum discussion](http://groups.google.com/group/pelliptic/browse_frm/thread/f1eeff5553d3533b).
+<font color="red">!IN DEVELOPMENT, help needed!</font>.

-**[Weierstrass's elliptic functions](http://code.google.com/p/elliptic/wiki/WeierstrassEllipticFunctions)** are elliptic functions that take a particularly simple form (cf Jacobi's elliptic functions); they are named for Karl Weierstrass.
-This class of functions are also referred to as p-functions and generally written using the symbol ℘ (a stylised letter p called Weierstrass p).
+Weierstrass's elliptic functions are elliptic functions that take a particularly simple form (cf Jacobi's elliptic functions); they are named for Karl Weierstrass.
+This class of functions are also referred to as p-functions and generally written using the symbol `℘` (a stylised letter p called Weierstrass p).

 The Weierstrass elliptic function can be defined in three closely related ways, each of which possesses certain advantages.
 One is as a function of a complex variable z and a lattice Λ in the complex plane.
 Another is in terms of z and two complex numbers ω1 and ω2 defining a pair of generators, or periods, for the lattice.
 The third is in terms z and of a modulus τ in the upper half-plane.
-This is related to the previous definition by τ = ω2 / ω1, which by the conventional choice on the pair of periods is in the upper half-plane.
+This is related to the previous definition by `τ = ω2 / ω1`, which by the conventional choice on the pair of periods is in the upper half-plane.
 Using this approach, for fixed z the Weierstrass functions become modular functions of τ.

 # Elliptic Related Functions

 ## AGM: Artihmetic Geometric Mean

-[AGM](http://code.google.com/p/elliptic/source/browse/trunk/agm.m) calculates the [Artihmetic Geometric Mean](http://en.wikipedia.org/wiki/Arithmetic-geometric_mean) of `A` and `B` (see [1](http://code.google.com/p/elliptic/#References)).
+`AGM` calculates the [Artihmetic Geometric Mean](http://en.wikipedia.org/wiki/Arithmetic-geometric_mean) of `A` and `B` (see [1](http://code.google.com/p/elliptic/#References)).

-`[= AGM(A0,B0,C0,TOL)` carry out the process of the arithmetic geometric mean, starting with a given positive numbers triple `(A0, B0, C0)` and returns in
+`[A,B,C,N]= AGM(A0,B0,C0,TOL)` carry out the process of the arithmetic geometric mean, starting with a given positive numbers triple `(A0, B0, C0)` and returns in
 `(A, B, C)` the generated sequence. `N` is a number of steps (returns in the value`uint32`).

 The general scheme of the procedure:

 ```
 A(i) = 1/2*( A(i-1)+B(i-1) );     A(0) = A0;
 B(i) = sqrt( A(i-1)*B(i-1) );     B(0) = B0;
 C(i) = 1/2*( A(i-1)+B(i-1) );     C(0) = C0;
 ```

 Stop at the `N`-th step when `A(N) = B(N)`, i.e., when `C(N) = 0`.

 _Used by_  `ELLIPJ` and `ELLIPTIC12`.<br>_See also_ `ELLIPKE`, `ELLIPTIC3`, `THETA`.

 ## NOMEQ: The Value of Nome `q = q(m)`

-[http://code.google.com/p/elliptic/source/browse/trunk/nomeq.m NOMEQ](A,B,C,N]) gives the value of Nome `q = q(m)`.
+`NOMEQ` gives the value of Nome `q = q(m)`.

 Nome `Q = nomeq(M,TOL)`, where `0<=M<=1` is the module and `TOL` is the tolerance (optional).
 Default value for the tolerance is `eps = 2.220e-16`.